aplteam/MarkAPL/Docs/MarkAPL.md

 #### linkToCSS

 Boolean that defaults to 0.
 This means that CSS for screen and print is injected into the resulting HTML page.
 If this is 1 a <link> tag for the CSS file(s) is added to the header.
-Naturally `cssURL`, `screenCSS` and `printCSS` must be set accordingly then.
+Naturally `cssURL`, `screenCSS` and `printCSS` must carry reasonable content then.

 Note that certain parameters have no effect when `linkToCSS` is 1.